slexisvn/query_engine/docs/03-optimizer/19-projection-limit-and-cleanup.md

 }
 ```

 An aggregate with no grouping keys is one group whether or not any rows arrive, so `COUNT(*)` over nothing is `0` and `SUM(x)` over nothing is `NULL` — a row either way.
 An aggregate *with* grouping keys produces one row per distinct key value, and zero rows have zero distinct values.
-That is the entire difference, and it is those four lines.
+Those cases explain why empty-input handling must distinguish grouped from ungrouped aggregation.

 The join rules follow the same reasoning about which side is allowed to vanish: